Engee documentation

 No description has been provided for this image

-Building on the channel image example, we can realise affine transformation for an RGB image by running it through our function as three separate one-dimensional matrices and combining their results.
+Based on the example of a channel image, we can implement an affine transformation for an RGB image by running it through our function as three separate one-dimensional matrices and combining their results.

 In [ ]: